-This site offers information to all school districts and schools who are considering “greening” their facilities.
-Resources are provided to help involve your students, staff and community in helping implement earth friendly ideas, updates on what is happening around the country and links to the many agencies that are involved with implementing sustainable goals.
+Are you implementing sustainable practices for greening your school?
+Would you like more opportunities to improve your knowledge of sustainability practices and access to excellent greening resources?
+Are you interested in attending seminars, webinars, and training sessions to learn how to make your school more earth friendly?
+See below for announcements and opportunities from all over Colorado.This site provides information for all school districts and schools who are considering greening their facilities.
+Resources are provided to help involve your students, staff, and community in helping implement earth friendly ideas.
+Visit us often for updates on what's happening around the country and links to the many agencies that are involved with implementing sustainable goals.

-If you would like to contribute event information, have stories to share, articles of interest in the field of sustainability in school facilities, or any suggestions please forward to Cheryl Honigsberg.
+If you would like to contribute event information, have stories to share, articles of interest in the field of sustainability in school facilities, or any suggestions, please forward to Cheryl Honigsberg.

 Simple Steps to Green Your School